Kuwait Television: Early history

+The history of Kuwaiti television started on an unknown date in late 1959 or early 1960.
+Merchant Murad Behbehani, an agent working for RCA, set up a 100-watt transmitter with a limited schedule consisting of cartoons and feature films.
+His only goal was to encourage sales of television sets.

-Kuwait Television began broadcasting on 15 November 1961, from the eastern district of Kuwait City.
-It was the second TV station on the Arabian peninsula (after Iraq TV), initially broadcasting in black and white for four hours a day. started color television using the PAL system in March 1974, for the first ever round of the Gulf Cup of Nations, from Bahrain.
+Kuwait Television began broadcasting on 15 November 1961, taking over the control of Bahbahani's television station, from the eastern district of Kuwait City.
+It was the first TV station in the Arabian Peninsula, founded and created by Behbehani, initially broadcasting in black and white for four hours a day.

+It started color television using the PAL system in March 1974, for the first ever round of the Arabian Gulf Cup, from Bahrain.
 Early broadcasters included Salem Al-Fahd, Reza Faili and Jassim Al-Shehab.

-KTV1
+In 1978, KTV moved to new, technologically advanced premises.
+Studios varied between 30 and 800 square meters, the largest of which was used for Iftah Ya Simsim, the Arabic adaptation of Sesame Street.

+Modern history

+In May 2024, Kuwait Television launched 51 Kuwait, a streaming platform with all KTV shows as well as live access to all Kuwait TV channels.
+The name 51 was used to honour the first ever radio broadcast from Kuwait which was in May 1951.
+In July 28, Kuwait TV launched the Al Akhbar Channel, which handles all international news coverage.

+Channels

+Kuwait Television Channel 1 (KTV 1)

 KTV1 launched on April 7, 1992, with 24-hour broadcasting.
 By 1997, the channel was broadcasting Kuwaiti-produced programmes around the world.
-KTV1 is a state run channel.
+KTV1 is a state-run channel.
 Its programming cycle changes approximately every three months, and shows special content during the month of Ramadan.
-Daily programs on the channel include Good Morning Kuwait, Baitak, and Good Evening.
+Daily programs on the channel include Good Morning Kuwait, Baitak, and Good Evening Kuwait.
 Also included in the broadcasts are a variety of cultural and religious programs, and coverage of state events.

-KTV2
+Kuwait Television Channel 2 (KTV2)

-KTV2 is the only one of the state run channels to broadcast in English.
+KTV2 is the only one of the state-run channels to broadcast in English.
+The channel started broadcasting in 1978 as the Second Program.
 It shows English programs and Arabic programs that have been dubbed in English, showing family centered local programming.
 The channel's stated mission is to promote Kuwait's media abroad, to show foreign viewers something of Kuwaiti culture and news, and to foster relationships between the State, the Kuwaiti public, and English speakers in Kuwait.

-KTV Sport
+Kuwait Television Al Akhbar Channel

+Al Akhbar is the state-run international news coverage channel.

+Kuwait Television Sport Channel (KTV Sport) and Kuwait Television Sport 2 Channel (KTV Sport 2)

 KTV Sport began broadcasting on November 1, 1993.
 Initially chaired by Mohammed Al Zamel, this channel was considered at the time to be the leading sports channel in the Arabic Gulf region.
 It was originally a local sports channel, but in 2002, KTV Sport replaced their ground transmission with satellite transmission, enabling them to broadcast international sporting events as well.
+The channel also has a Plus variant.